kahboom/nerdycode-posts/2019/e2e-testing-react-cypress.md

 E2E testing can be quite valuable in a project, just remember that quantity does not always equal quality.
 Always keep in mind the purpose of the tests you are writing, and let that guide you.

-Recently I wrote about [the testing pyramid and how to better balance the types of tests you wrote](https://www.nerdycode.com/testing-pyramid/), but overall you should find that you don't really need as many E2E tests as, say, [unit](https://www.nerdycode.com/unit-testing-react-guide/) or integration tests.
+Recently I wrote about <a href="https://www.nerdycode.com/testing-pyramid/" target="_blank">the testing pyramid and how to better balance the types of tests you wrote</a>, but overall you should find that you don't really need as many E2E tests as, say, <a href="https://www.nerdycode.com/unit-testing-react-guide/" target="_blank">unit</a> or integration tests.
 There is a lot of material to cover in end-to-end testing that I couldn't touch upon here, but hopefully this was a useful introduction to testing your React app with Cypress.
 Stay focused on the bigger picture and you'll have a robust system of tests in no time.